 - 1 tbsp. ginger-garlic paste

-- handful of coriander leaves, chopped (leave few for garnishing)
+- handful of coriander leaves, chopped (save few for garnishing)

 - 2-3 onions, chopped